What is Artificial Intelligence (AI)?

 What Can AI Do Better Than Humans?

-It can handle large tasks in seconds or minutes that might take you hours or days.
-AI can be great at repetitive or tedious tasks, helping you save time by summarizing long meetings, drafting emails or proofreading writing, he said.
+AI can handle large tasks in seconds or minutes that might take you hours or days.
+And according to Humphreys, that means AI can be great for repetitive or tedious tasks — like summarizing long meetings, drafting emails or proofreading writing.

 What Are the Real-World Uses of AI?